borristhecat/HUBITAT/README.md

 # HUBITAT

-# Use hex files at your own risk
+Use hex files at your own risk.

-# As with any firmware updates, it's standard manufacturers instructions
+As with any firmware updates, it's standard manufacturers instructions